petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 Hey guys!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.

-Since I already mentioned the word *series*, this article will be part of a 2 part series I will be doing.
-Today we're going to create a Sass-powered customization API that will be able to be tied into a front-end API, such as a Wordpress theming framework or even allowing live customization through JS.
+Since I already mentioned the word *series*, this article will be the first post of a 2 part series.
+Today we're going to create a Sass-powered customization API that can be plugged into a front-end API, such as a Wordpress theming framework or even allow live customization through JS.

 Today's discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to *export* JSON *from* Sass and write it into a new file to use elsewhere if your projects.

 ## How does it work?

-**Our Sass-powered customization API** will be able to essentially *mark* elements within our stylesheet that we want to customize, and which of that element's *properties* may be customized, as well as which default *values* will be used if these elements have not been modified.
+**Our Sass-powered customization API** will essentially be able to *mark* elements within our stylesheet that we want to customize, and which of those elements *properties* may be customized as well as default *values* for these properties.

 To be able to track all this stuff, we are going to use Sass maps to sort the output of this API by selector.
 Within that selector's map, we'll not only list its customizable properties but also the defaults for its values in case the user has not modified those.

 We are going to do this all within Sass, and as we will discuss in part 2 of the series, a language like PHP or JS can hook in to our Sass-API and use the data to modify our stylesheet for these specific `$selector->$property` relationships.
 For the sake of time, we're going to keep this project simple and only stick to color customization.

 Therefore, we will create a color palette as a map, in order to pull *values* from it.
-That way we can also hook into this palette *module* through our front-end API and then allow the user to modify the original color palette, be it 2 colors, or even 42 colors.
+That way we can also hook into this palette *module* through our front-end API and then allow the user to modify the original color palette.

-Furthermore, because we'll be keeping track of which selectors are using which color (or if we're getting really technical &mdash; which *sub-module*), we can then update their values if the user ever modifies that sub-module's color *value*.
+Furthermore, because we'll be keeping track of which selectors (or if we're getting really technical &mdash; which *sub-modules*) are using which color, we can then update their values if the user ever modifies that sub-module's color *value*.

 ### Okay, let's sum up